svewap/nnhelpers/Documentation/Helpers/Classes/tCA.rst

 \\nn\\t3::TCA()->insertFlexform(``$path``);
 """""""""""""""""""""""""""""""""""""""""""""""

-Fügt ein Flexform in ein TCA ein.
+Inserts a flexform into a TCA.

-Beispiel im TCA:
+Example in TCA:

 .. code-block:: php